What is the purpose of this document?

+LOVEWELL BLAKE LLP, LOVEWELL BLAKE EMPLOYMENT SERVICES LIMITED and LOVEWELL BLAKE FINANCIAL PLANNING LIMITED are each a “data controller”.
+This means that we are responsible for deciding how we hold and use personal information about you.
 You are being sent a copy of this privacy notice because you are applying for work with us (whether as an employee, worker or contractor).
 It makes you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
-It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (“GDPR”).
+It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) and the UK General Data Protection Regulation (“GDPR”).

 Data protection principles

 We will comply with data protection law and principles, which means that your data will be:

 - Used lawfully, fairly and in a transparent way.

 - Collected only for valid purposes that we have clearly explained to you and not used in any way that is incompatible with those purposes.